Loniten (Minoxidil)

 Seek immediate medical attention if you experience:

-• puffiness or swelling of face, eyes, ankles, hands or feet
+- swelling of the face, eyes, ankles, hands, or feet

 Important Warnings